-For merging organizations with a portfolio of brands to consider, focused growth requires dedicated, strategic thinking.
-Whether recasting the master brand or building a new portfolio, future success depends on the careful consideration of which brands stay, what the role of each of these brands will be, and which ones are simply subsumed.
+When merging organizations with a portfolio of brands to consider, focused growth requires dedicated, strategic thinking.
+Whether recasting the master brand or building a new portfolio, future success depends on the careful consideration of which brands stay, what the role of each brand will be, and which ones are simply subsumed.

-Legal first: Obviously, if there are legal reasons that a brand can’t be used, the decision is already made.
+Obviously, if there are legal reasons that a brand can’t be used, the decision is already made.
 This isn’t always black and white.
-Perhaps use of the brand name is limited to certain geographies, and your market wants to stretch, or maybe aspects of the identity are only valid for a particular time period.
-It’s important to identify the possible legal roadblocks before time, money, and effort are wasted.
+Perhaps use of the brand name is limited to certain geographies, but your market wants to stretch.
+Maybe aspects of the identity are only valid for a particular time period.
+It’s important to identify possible legal roadblocks before time, money and effort are wasted.

-Customer visibility: Compare each of the brands in the decision set to determine which ones your customers know the best.
+Compare each of the brands in the decision set and determine which ones your customers know best.
 Visibility isn’t everything, but it’s a significant brand strength measure that can guide discussions around its role going forward.

-Geographic reach: Some brands may be known almost-universally, while others might require a greater push in certain markets.
+Some brands may be known almost universally, while others might require a greater push in certain markets.
 Evaluating just how far your brand stretches across different cultures and geographies will give you a more accurate view of the investments required.

-Current equities: What does each brand in the consideration set communicate to audiences?
-The perceptual profile of one brand may be more in line with the management team’s ideas of where the business should be in the future.
+What does each brand in consideration communicate to audiences?
+The perception of one brand may be more in line with the management team’s ideas of where the business should be in the future.

 A model for deciding where a brand stands:

-This scheme simply outlines a process for arriving at a decision—it’s not one-size-fits-all.
-Factors will vary.
+This scheme outlines a process for arriving at a decision, but it’s not one-size-fits-all; factors will vary.
 In some cases, for example, internal considerations will create a new checkpoint, if adopting the brand in question presents significant risk of employee attrition.
 Prioritizing and connecting these considerations is the most effective way to build and grow the new M&A brand or portfolio.